A unique, ring-like radio source with quadrilateral structure detected with machine learning

-The most viable optical counterpart, seen at the centre of SAURON in \autoref{fig:optical}, is WISEA~J013158.40-140631 \citep{WISE}.
-This galaxy has a photometric redshift of $0.557\pm0.008$, according to the DES Y3 GOLD catalogue \citep{DrlicaWagner2018,SevillaNoarbe2021}.
-The infrared and photometric colours from WISE and DES meet the criteria laid out in \citet{Zhou2022}, making the host a likely Luminous Red Galaxy.
-There are no other galaxies in the DES catalogue within 10\arcsec{} of the centre of the source.
-While several other galaxies are detected in the vicinity of SAURON, they do not align convincingly with the radio emission and are all found at different redshifts, suggesting they are coincident sources.
 The area around SAURON has a density of 1522 galaxies per square degree (r\textless19.81)\footnote{Using the DES DR2 MAIN table and selecting all objects with quality flags less than 4 and EXTENDED\_CLASS\_COADD\textgreater2 in a square degree box around SAURON.}, meaning there is only a 3.7\% probability of coincidentally detecting a source of this brightness in a 10\arcsec{} radius around the centre of the source.
 For the rest of this paper, all size and distance measurements are made under the assumption that this is the correct host galaxy and using the cosmological parameters from \citep{Planck}.
 Unlike other ORCs with central hosts, we find no evidence of radio emission, with a 3$\sigma$ upper limit of 30~$\mu$Jy, or $<0.8\%$ fractional luminosity.

 The source does not appear to be in any known cluster or group of galaxies.
 Quantifying the true density of the environment is difficult without a large sample of spectroscopic redshifts.
 However, the photometric redshift distributions from the DES Y3 GOLD sample indicate a $7.2\pm2.5$\% excess of galaxies in the redshift range $0.5-0.6$ in a $10\arcmin{}$ radius region around SAURON compared to the background (averaged over 500 independent regions of similar size).
 It thus does appear that SAURON may be in a slightly overdense region.